-My husband is from northwest Arkansas and from the beginning I’ve loved the natural beauty of the Ozarks with its rolling hills, clear streams, rocky bluffs, and hardwood forests.
-Every time we visited I asked my him if we could move there, but I guess the time just wasn’t right.
+I’ve loved the natural beauty of the Ozarks since my first visit, about 25 years ago.
+My husband grew up in northwest Arkansas and every time we visited his family, I asked if we could move there, but I guess the time wasn’t right.